GabrielChenWei/Jakarta-CityTouch-kWh/README.md

 ## Pending features
 * Additional 2 columns to record the FromDate and ToDate to cross check whether any missing date is there
-* Incorrect data checking (:o: whether want to enable it as pre-check?)
+* Incorrect data checking (:o: ? whether want to enable it as pre-check?)
+    * To enable the incorrect data checking (whether the daily energy consumption is correct), the wattage of the luminaire is needed.
+To be enabled in %All Lum kWh%
 * Cross check the Gardu and Group ID/name?
 * Whether the operator can select a group of files and then process it one by one?
  * http://stackoverflow.com/questions/12687536/how-to-get-selected-path-and-name-of-the-file-using-open-file-dialog-control